-c) SMART targets (incl. key performance indicators (KPIs)): Please disclose the targets for your first and your second area of most significant impact, if already in place (as well as further impact areas, if in place).
+c) SMART targets (incl. key performance indicators (KPIs)10): Please disclose the targets for your first and your second area of most significant impact, if already in place (as well as further impact areas, if in place).
 Which KPIs are you using to monitor progress towards reaching the target?
 Please disclose.

-Response Links and references

-We are currently working in the establishment of quantitative indicators and SMART targets, and will be reporting our progress as required in the third PRB Reporting Self-Assessment,
+Response Links and references We are currently corking in the estrablishment of quantitative indicators and SMART targets, and will be reporting our progress as required in the PRB Reporting Self-Assessment, next year.

-next year.